56kcloud/Training/Docker/kickstart/chapters/devops.md

 3. From the `linux_tweet_app` directory, initialize the project, commit, and perform the initial push to GitHub.
 Follow the directions which GitHub provides as seen below.

-**Be aware that we need to add all files in the directory so run `git add *` Additionally, the URL of the Repo requires updating with `git remote set-url origin https://github.com/vegasbrianc/autobuilds.git`**
+**Be aware that we need to add all files in the directory so run `git add `**

+4. The URL of the Repo requires updating:

+    ```
+    $ git remote set-url origin https://github.com/vegasbrianc/autobuilds.git`
+    ```

 <center><img src="../images/git_initialze.png" title="Initialze Git Local Repo"></center>

-4. Now that we have pushed our project to GitHub we can now enable Autobuilds.
+5. Now that we have pushed our project to GitHub we can now enable Autobuilds.
 Open [Docker Hub](www.hub.docker.com) and in the upper right hand corner click create new Automated build.

 <center><img src="../images/create-autobuild-repo.png" title="Create Auto Build Repo"></center>

-5. Click the GitHub icon and link your GitHub account to Docker Hub
+6. Click the GitHub icon and link your GitHub account to Docker Hub

-6. You will now see your GitHub user on the left and all your GitHub Repos on the right.
+7. You will now see your GitHub user on the left and all your GitHub Repos on the right.
 In the right panel search and select the `autobuilds` GitHub repo we created in the previous section.

-7. Fill in a short description for our Autobuild Repo.
+8. Fill in a short description for our Autobuild Repo.

-8. Expand the next screen by clicking `Click here to cusomize`link.
+9. Expand the next screen by clicking `Click here to cusomize` link.
 This will allow us to perform autobuilds based on certain tags or branches.

-9. Click the `Create` button for Autobuilding.
+10. Click the `Create` button for Autobuilding.
 If everything was configured correclty this should trigger an auto-build.

+11. In the `Build Settings` tab click the `Trigger`button to initate a build

 Once the autobuild has complete let's have a look around.